mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	return q;
 }
 ```
-As is known, C or C++ use pointers to pass array.
-We return array pointer instead of array itself.
+As we can see, C or C++ use pointers to pass array.
+We return the array pointer instead of the array itself.
 Thus, our final sort function looks like:
 ```
 #include <iostream>
 #include <algorithm>